 If you want to see a range of European wildlife Wild Poland will always come good.
 I have been with them six times before and always found them excellent.

 Go tracking Wolves and watch Bison herds in the stunning winter scenery

 Join our fanatic nature enthusiasts crew at the height of winter.
 See the unscathed nature in the beautiful, snowy landscape.
-Listen to lectures by leading local researchers.
-Enjoy your evenings and traditional Polish drinks at a fireplace.
+Listen to evening lectures by leading local researchers for an even greater insight.

-This is by far the most affordable and fun way to join wildlife watching trips.
 We will spend this week in the Białowieża Primeval Forest, in the far east of Poland, at the border with Belarus.
-This area holds the largest population of wild European Bison as well as Wolves and Lynx and we would love to show them to you during our day trips.
+This area holds the largest population of wild European Bison as well as Wolves and Lynx and we will offer day trips at the best sites.

-Winter is the best time of the year for mammal watching and furthermore, offers a fantastic snowy scenery.
-Of course we can’t guarantee weather but we have planned this festival at the most reliable time.
+Winter is a prime time for mammal watching and furthermore, offers a fantastic snowy scenery.
+Of course we can’t guarantee weather but have planned this festival at the most reliable time.
 Additionally, we will offer a two-day trip to the famous Biebrza Marshes to see Elks (Moose), (seen well on all our previous trips!) as well as Beavers and Otters (much more difficult).

 You will also get a chance to visit the Strict Protection Area of the Białowieża National Park for a few hours walk.
 We will have the permission to enter the core area of the forest, the Man and Biosphere Reserve and a UNESCO World Heritage Site.
 The pristine, natural forest of huge, centuries-old trees and home to the rarest Black, White-backed and Three-toed Woodpeckers.